lsolano/docs/nunit/Test-Engine-API.md

 | [IDriverFactory](https://github.com/nunit/nunit-console/blob/master/src/NUnitEngine/nunit.engine.api/Extensibility/IDriverFactory.cs)       | Provide a driver to interface with a test framework |
 | [IFrameworkDriver](https://github.com/nunit/nunit-console/blob/master/src/NUnitEngine/nunit.engine.api/Extensibility/IFrameworkDriver.cs)     | Driver returned by IDriverFactory |
 | [IResultWriter](https://github.com/nunit/nunit-console/blob/master/src/NUnitEngine/nunit.engine.api/Extensibility/IResultWriter.cs)        | Result writer returned by IResultWriterFactory |

+### Objectives of the API

+The API was developed with a number of objectives in mind:

+* To provide a public, published API for discovering and executing NUnit tests, suitable for use by the NUnit console and Gui runners as well as by third parties.
+* To allow discovery and execution of NUnit tests independent of the particular build or version of the framework used and without the need to reference the framework itself.
+* To allow future development of drivers for other frameworks and for those tests to be discovered and executed in the same way as NUnit tests.
+* To provide specific features beyond the frameworks, including
+  * Determining how and where each test assembly is loaded and executed.
+  * Parsing project files of various types and using them to determine the location of test assemblies and the options to be used in executing them.
+  * Providing access to NUnit settings for a machine.
+  * Other engine-layer features may be  introduced as new versions are created.
+* To isolate client runners from the engine itself, so that any updated engine installed will become immediately available to all clients on a machine without the need to upgrade the client.